implants-(2).jpg

 How quickly can I go back to work after implants?

-Most patients can return to work within one or two days of surgery.
+The majority of patients resume work and their daily activities within one or two days after surgery.

 Ready for the next step?